For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 They're also in charge of setting up voter booths and ensuring they provide complete privacy for each voter.

 More into cats and dogs than politics?
-Find out how to make money pet sitting.
+Find out how to make money from pet sitting.

 Applying to work as an election poll clerk